Buffett's Berkshire buys Aon, slashes Chevron and Wells Fargo

 Less surprising was Berkshire's revelation that it owned just $26.4 million of Wells Fargo stock, down from $1.58 billion in December and about $32 billion in early 2018.

-Buffett was displeased with the bank’s response to address a series of scandals over how its employees treated customers.
-Berkshire has owned Wells Fargo since 1989.
+Buffett was displeased with the bank's response to address a series of scandals over how its employees treated customers. read more Berkshire has owned Wells Fargo since 1989.

 Our Standards: The Thomson Reuters Trust Principles.